 Most Car vs Deer Accidents Are in West Virginia

-Posted on behalf of The Bell Law Firm, PLLC on Oct 07, 2011 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Oct 07, 2011 in Car Accidents

 While hunters look forward to deer season (the opener is Nov.
 21), drivers are wary as the season approaches and the deer population grows.
 According to a State Farm Insurance study, West Virginia is at the top of the list when it comes to car accident s involving a deer.
 The state has held the lead for the past five years.